gitmylo/sd-webui-riffusion-outpaint/readme.md

 ## What does it do?
 * sd-webui-riffusion-outpaint is an extension for [Automatic1111's Stable Diffusion web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
 * Using [Riffusion (main project link)](https://github.com/riffusion/riffusion) it lets you generate a song from a prompt in multiple steps by taking the last 5 seconds, and outpainting the next.
 This will allow you to generate audio clips as long as you want, without the quality loss or VRAM usage from doing it in one go!

 ## Requirements
 * You have to have the [riffusion model](https://huggingface.co/riffusion/riffusion-model-v1) loaded.
+(Using it with a different model will yield unexpected results).
 * You could also use a 2 or 4gb riffusion model, by pruning the model, or changing precision.
 This can easily be done with [this extension](https://github.com/Akegarasu/sd-webui-model-converter).
 This will heavily lower your RAM and VRAM usage, while still retaining good results.

 ## Recommended settings
 * Main settings: